Owen Specification 0.1.0

 returnStatement = return expressions?

 Returns the control the function that called the one that contains the return statement.
 If the function containing the return statement doesn't specify any output, then the statement cannot specify any expressions to return and the function may omit the statement entirely.
 Since in that case the control is returned to the caller after the last statement.
 If output is specified, then all code paths must end with a return statement with an expression of the same type as the return type.
+Number types are infered from the output.

 3.8.
 Assert Statements